lfaucheux/PyLUCCBA/README.md

 ## Paper's results replication

-All the results presented in Dupoux (2018) can easily be reproduced.
-The table that follows makes the association between python commands and studies cases presented in the paper.
+All the results presented in [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/Dupoux_Sept2018.pdf) can easily be reproduced.
+The table that follows makes the association between the python commands and the cases presented in the paper.

  Paper's section and page | Python command                                                     | Invoked python code
  ------------------------ | ------------------------------------------------------------------ | -------------------